Basketball Offense - A Simple 2-3 Zone AttackBy Dr. James Gels, from the Coach's Clipboard Basketball Playbook

 First things to stress to the kids: you beat the zone by quick passing and movement, and avoid unnecessary dribbling (which allows the zone to recover).
 Dribble only to penetrate a gap, or improve a passing angle, or to get out of trouble.
 Offensive rebounding is very important since the zone defenders do not have clear-cut box-out assignments (as in a man-to-man).

-Now study the diagrams below, and at the end I will give you just a few simple rules that the kids have to remember.
+Now study the diagrams below, and at the end I will give you just a few simple rules.

-This zone offense will start with a 1-3-1 offensive set where our offense is already positioned in the gaps.
-One tip: your high post O4 might initially be positioned along the lane, and then as the point guard brings the ball into the forecourt, O4 makes a quick flash into the high post at the free-throw line.
+This zone offense starts with a 1-3-1 offensive set where our offense is already positioned in the gaps.
+One tip: your high post O4 might initially be positioned along the lane, and then as the point guard brings the ball into the forecourt, O4 flash cuts to the high post at the free-throw line.

 Make sure the wings are high and wide, so that the point-to-wing pass is not easily intercepted.

 Here's an option where we can attack the zone straight up the middle, by passing, not dribbling.
-See the diagrams below.
-O1 passes to O4.
+See the diagrams E and F. O1 passes to O4.
 O4 pivots and faces the basket and if open can shoot it.
 Meanwhile, O5 who has been hiding behind the defenders down low, cuts into the paint for the pass from O4, and the lay-up.
-O4 makes the decision here… if the middle defender comes up to block the shot, then just fake a shot and bounce pass it to O5 down low.
-If the middle defender stays low, then just shoot it.
+O4 makes the decision here - if the middle defender comes up to defend the shot, then fake a shot and bounce pass it to O5 down low.
+If the middle defender stays low, then shoot it.
 If a wing defender moves in, pass off to that wing.

-Now here is a play for our point guard, O1.
+Now here is a play for our point guard O1.
 If O1 yells "1", then both post players move down low to the low blocks.
-Now O1 will try to dribble between (split) the two outside defenders right up the middle and will pull up for a shot just inside the free throw line.
-Do not try to take it all the way to the hoop as the low defenders will get you!
+O1 will try to dribble between (split) the two outside defenders right up the middle and will pull up for a shot just inside the free throw line.
+Do not try to get to the hoop as the three low defenders are already there.

-Now, going back to the start of this play, if the two outside defenders stop the point guard from getting inside, then O1 should immediately pass off to either O2 or O3 on the wings, and then move back out to the point.
+Now, going back to the start of this play, if the two outside defenders stop the point guard from getting inside, then O1 passes off to either O2 or O3 on the wings, and then moves back out to the point.

 "Zone 21" (or "31")

 Here is another play using a wing screen for O1.
-See the diagrams below.
-You can see that if O2 sets a screen for O1, and then O1 dribbles into the gap on the right he/she can stop and shoot the mid-ranged shot, or pass into the corner to O5.
-Again, do not dribble all the way to the hoop as the low defenders will get you!
-If O5 gets the ball, then O4 should cut down to the block looking for the pass from O5 (Diagram C).
+O2 screens for O1.
+O1 dribbles around the screen into the gap on the right.
+He/she can stop and shoot the mid-ranged shot, or pass into the corner to O5.
+Again, do not dribble all the way to the hoop because of the three low defenders.
+If O5 gets the ball, then O4 cuts down to the block looking for the pass from O5 (diagram C).